howl.interact

 command line, and optionally additional widgets, to get information from the

 user.
-For example, consider this call to the read_text
+For example, consider this call to the read_text interaction:

 name = howl.interact.read_text prompt: 'Enter your name:'

-interaction displays the given prompt in the command line
+Here the read_text interaction displays the given prompt in the command line

-function returns the text entered by user.
+line is closed and the read_text function returns the text entered by user.
 If

-the user presses escape
+the user presses escape, the function returns nil.

 Interactions are commonly used to read user input when implementing interactive